 Personal space is very important to your average American.
 Maybe it’s because we’re used to having (or coveting, in the case of many city dwellers) a lot of space.
-Either way, we don’t like to be near strangers; hell, many of us don’t even hug close friends or family.
-We say hello from a respectable arms’ length away and wave.
+Either way, we don’t like to be near strangers.
+Hell, some of us don’t even hug close friends or family; we say hello from a respectable arms’ length away.
 We like our personal space so much, we call people who like to hug “huggers;” often, with a hint of disdain in our voice.

 Generally, Germans also respect personal space.
 Sure, many of them hug as a greeting (or even try to do the French air kiss), but that’s only with friends and family.
 In nearly every other aspect of life, Germans keep a healthy distance from one another.
 No one here is going to sit down next to you in an otherwise empty movie theater.
 New people won’t immediately reach out to hug you.
 Salespeople maintain a respectable distance.
 Most Germans hold conversations at that oh-so important arms’ length.